ilyawarh/short-pipe-v1/README.md

 Additional Files:
 --------------------------
 - setup_environment.sh - Bash script to install the env (including third party tools)
-- setup_workplace.sh - Bash script to expand this workplace
 - IMGvr_to_centrifuge_DB.py - Python script to transform IMG/VR database files to usable input for "centrifuge-build"

 Steps to Run the Pipeline: